dgoyzueta/my-first-repo/README.md

-# Guessing game
+# Guessing Game - GitHub work

-- The goal is to guess the number of files contained in the current directory.
+"- The goal is to guess the number of files contained in the current directory."
-- The program will stop if you guess the number correctly, otherwise it will continue forever.
+"- The program will stop if you guess the number correctly, otherwise it will continue forever."

 ```
 Press Ctrl+C if you want to stop the program.
 ```
-## Good luck!
+## Good luck!!!

+(Done in Git Bash for Windows)